Minkyeong-Ko/Freeboard/README.md

 # :keyboard: Freeboard

-WWDC22 Swift Student Challenge Submission
+WWDC22 Swift Student Challenge Submission (Accepted)

 Freeboard is an app that helps you freely create a keyboard that fits your hand shape.